AlicornLunaa/CellularSimulation/README.md

 ### Theory:
 Once cells are close enough to touch/stop moving, bind them all into a molecule and treat them as one cell.

+Have each proton try to find at least one side of a neutron to bind to